NCCloud/mayfly/README.md

 <img src="https://abload.de/img/mayfly2c7fx3.png" width="600" alt="logo"/>

-> Kubernetes operator that allows you to crete ephemeral resources on the cluster that will expire.
+> Kubernetes operator that allows you to create ephemeral resources on the cluster that will expire.

 ## 📖 General Information

 ### 📄 Summary

-Mayfly allows you to have your resources on your cluster for a temporary time.
+The Mayfly Operator allows you to have your resources on your cluster for a temporary time.
-It deletes those resources from cluster according to mayfly expiration annotation your put to set; how long the resource should be living.
-When you think about it, you can use it create temporary resources, temporary accesses or just to keep your cluster always clean and tidy.
+It deletes those resources from the cluster, according to the Mayfly expiration annotation that you set to specify how long the resource should remain active.
+This can be used to create temporary resources, temporary accesses, or simply to keep your cluster organized and tidy.

 ### 🛠 Configuration

-Mayfly is easy to use and configurable project.
-Under to hood, it uses resource watches and schedulers to delete your resource right at the moment when you do.
+Mayfly is an easy-to-use and configurable project that uses resource watches and schedulers to delete your resources at the appropriate time.
+It is simple to set up and customize.
-So, in order to set which resources should be watched and cleanup; you need to set it by the `RESOURCES` environment variable.
-This environment variable is comma seperated list of `{ApiVersion};{Kind}` as text.
+To specify which resources should be monitored and cleaned up, you can set the `RESOURCES` environment variable to a comma-separated list of `{ApiVersion};{Kind}` as text.
+This allows you to customize which resources are targeted for cleanup.

 Example:
 ```